frankshearar/Home/NuGet-Restore-Manager.md

 ### Tenets
 1. Native support for .NET Core and UWP projects restore.
 Replace WebTools restore.
-2. Unified architecture for all VS project models.
+1. Unified architecture for all VS project models.
-3. Lightweight restore agent (NuGet.RestoreManager.dll).
+1. Lightweight restore agent (NuGet.RestoreManager.dll).
 Loads fast- either as a 2nd packagedef in vsix or as a new mef component exported from vsix.
 No dependencies.
-4. Build is "blocked" during restore in-progress
+1. Project load cannot be blocked by NRM.
+Avoid any heavy activity within time to first edit.
+1. Restore is the first part of build.
-4. Understand when a restore is needed.
+1. Understand when a restore is needed.
   * Packages.config – read xml file, and verify packages are installed in proj package folder.
   * UWP – lightweight noop pass – does assets file exist…are all libraries listed in the assets file installed in fallback folders/or user package folder.
-Is nuget.config newer than assets file. if project.json file is different than the one used to build the assets file…
+Minimize the package is installed verification (compare hashes of inputs).
+Are nuget.config files same that were used to build assets files. if project.json file is different than the one used to build the assets file…
-  * Csproj with package refs only - the same as UWP except theres no project.json, so watch for csproj file changes.
+  * Csproj with package refs only - the same as UWP except theres no project.json.
+Don't watch for csproj file changes.
+Listen to project system event (new event that needs to be raised by legacy project system)
   * Csproj with package refs and CPS - restore projects are nominated by CPS.

+Separate Note: will we have a ResolvePackageReferences.
+So that we can have a target add a packageref

+In VS, we do not call msbuild.
+We call restore with appropriate state.

 ### Open Issues
 - [ ] How to bootstrap NRM on project open or new?
-	- Mef component
+  * Export a MEF component
-	- Second packagedef in vsix
+  * Second packagedef in vsix.
+Have an async package -- v2 vsix can do it.
 - [ ] How to get info from VS at bootstrap time?
-	- Packages.config - project directories, packages directory
+  * Packages.config - project directories, packages directory
-		- NuGet.Config discovery is expensive
+    * NuGet.Config discovery is expensive.
+    * Don't use com marshalling, marshall ourselves (JTF), run at a priority less than user input [NOTE: do this more places…in NuGet code]
-	- UWP Project.json - dg info (needs to keep updated)
+  * UWP Project.json - dg info (needs to keep updated)
+    * can be gotten from solutionbuildmanager.getprojectdependencies().
+We don't need updates … we just get the projectdependencies() when we decide the project likely needs to be restored.
-        - Csproj with package refs only - dg info (updated), plus whatever restore algorithm needs ???
+  * Csproj with package refs only - dg info (updated), plus whatever restore algorithm needs ???
-        - Csproj with package refs and CPS - not needed at bootstrap time, see below
+  * Csproj with package refs and CPS - not needed at bootstrap time, see below. cps will find us via a mef import
 - [ ] *any* changes watcher
-	- Project.json
+  * Project.json
-        - .csproj in Csproj with package refs only.
+  * .csproj not needed to be watched.
-        - packages.config is not monitored today.
+  * packages.config is not monitored today.
 POR is the same for the NRM.
-	- Settings changes (nuget.config)
+  * Settings changes (nuget.config)
-          - What if user adds new nuget.config in a search path?
+    * What if user adds new nuget.config in a search path?
+User needs to force a restore. [use vs file monitor…much better than .net fx one]
+  * Note: need logic for a blank file on how to persist projectref
-	- Dependency changes / dg info for uwp (check if we need this as separate update)
+  * Dependency changes / dg info for uwp (check if we need this as separate update)
-	- Assets file presence
+  * Assets file presence
 - [ ] CPS "Restore Nominator" Capability - csproj integration, capabilities?
-	- When nominating, CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph
+  * When nominating, CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph.
+This info could be done either way.
+Pass in from nominator, or query async apis at that point.
 - [ ] How to block the build until we have full info from VS?
-	- Virtual Project?
+  * Virtual Project?
-	- The queuing method returns a task (IVSTask).
+  * The queuing method returns a task (IVSTask).
 NRM would “complete” the task once a no-op restore is done…or a restore.
 VS/project system would block build while any tasks are still not complete.
+We either need to have a non-project that can participate?
+Or we need to use a virtual project?
+Or we have onbuild event…we kick vs into build state and we cancel the original build.
+After restore you kick off build again.

+SolutionBuildManager sjhould provide an async pre-build event.
+We would drain all restores…then build

 - [ ] Throttling and dials to control how often a restore can happen.
 - [ ] Surfacing restore errors regardless of when restore happens.
 - [ ] Coordination with Project system.
 Should they show 1000 intellisense errors before restore is done?
+While restore happens do not show errors
+How does VS know?
+Need to pull in Roslyn IDE --- Jason/Kevin/etc… Restore fails … doing a build … how can these errors still show?
+Show the errors in the asset file, or next to the assets file? who puts them back in the error list.
+How does that work for CPS/csproj.

 - [ ] UI Notification of restore process… ideally, we show progress bar in vs status bar.
 - [ ] Coordinate VS restore with command line restore